morganthomas/winning-arguments/winning-arguments.md

 Examining reason from all possible perspectives and giving equal time to each in this text would make our lives confusing and difficult.
 In practice, I think a more useful approach is to choose one primary perspective from which to examine reason, understand reason well from that perspective, and then use that as a jumping off point for developing a more holistic and integrative understanding of reason.

-We have already chosen the sense of "reason" that we primarily want to investigate.
+I have already chosen the sense of "reason" that we are primarily going to investigate.
 This is the sense used in the definition of "argument," which is "a series of statements designed to provide reason to believe some conclusion(s)."
-In other words, we are interested in the kind of reasons that arguments are supposed to provide for their conclusions.
+In other words, I am interested in the kind of reasons that arguments are supposed to provide for their conclusions.
 Let's now investigate the meaning of "reason" in this sense.

 Arguments are series of statements, and reasons are something that they intend to provide for their conclusions.
 Taking this literally, reasons are some sort of supervenient phenomena which emerge from properly formulated arguments.
 This illustrates the risks that can be involved in taking language too literally when doing philosophy.
 We can be led to remarkable and confusing conclusions in this way.